amoretspero/JavaBuild/README.md

 ### JSON parsing
 JSON parsing uses <b>Newtonsoft.Json</b> library.
-They can be found at <link rel="http://www.newtonsoft.com/json" value="http://www.newtonsoft.com/json"/>
-License about this library can be found in above link.
+They can be found at [http://www.newtonsoft.com](http://www.newtonsoft.com) License about this library can be found in above link.

 ## License